Get a Sick Note for Anxiety

 Anxiety is one of the most common reasons people are signed off work in the UK — approximately one in three fit notes issued by GPs relates to a mental health condition, with anxiety, stress, and depression the leading causes.
 A sick note for anxiety is a medical document from a GMC-registered doctor confirming that your anxiety is affecting your ability to work and certifying a period of absence.

-MedicalCert provides anxiety sick notes through GMC-registered UK doctors, issued the same day following an online clinical assessment.
+MedicalCert provides anxiety sick notes through GMC-registered UK doctors, most approved same day, following an online clinical assessment.
 No GP appointment, no waiting room, no need to explain your situation face-to-face.

 Anxiety sick note vs stress leave certificate vs mental health support letter: These are related but different documents.
 A sick note for anxiety certifies a period of absence from work due to anxiety symptoms.
 A stress leave certificate is more specifically framed around occupational stress.
 A mental health support letter documents your condition for ongoing purposes — housing, university, or workplace adjustments — without necessarily certifying absence.

-For general guidance on mental health sick notes — including the 7-day rule, sick pay entitlement, SSP changes from April 2026, your legal rights, and what the certificate contains — see our mental health sick note guide.
+For general guidance on mental health sick notes — including the 7-day rule, current SSP entitlement, your legal rights, and what the certificate contains — see our mental health sick note guide.
 This page covers what is specific to anxiety.

 Can You Get a Sick Note for Anxiety?